karthikraja95/karthikraja95/README.md

 - 👯 I’m always looking to collaborate on opensource AI projects with fellow AI enthusiasts
 - 🤔 I’m looking for amazing people to start a next Billion Dollar Company
 - 💬 Ask me about Anything?
 - ⚡ Fun fact: I love to Travel the World and take Beautiful Pictures!
-Take a look at my Instagram
+Take a look at my :point_right: Instagram

 ### Wanna Reach Out to Me???